1933 Cuba–Bahamas hurricane: Preparations and impact

 Storm warnings were issued on the west coast of Florida to Boca Grande and on the east coast to Titusville, with hurricane warnings for the Florida Keys.
 Although the hurricane passed just southeast of the Florida Keys, the highest winds reported in Florida were 44 mph in Key West.
 The storm passed closest to Long Key, where winds were estimated at 63 mph, due to being on the weak side of the storm.
 Farther north, Miami reported winds of 35 mph.
 Rainfall reached over 11 in in 24 hours in Key West.
 There, the storm knocked over several trees and caused some power outages.
 Portions of the city were flooded while boats were washed ashore.
-Elsewhere in Florida, three tornadoes were reported during the hurricane's passage.
-In Fort Lauderdale, a tornado injured one person, and another one in Miami knocked down four homes and injured two.
-The third tornado was in Hollywood, where several houses were damaged.
+Elsewhere in Florida, three tornadoes—a few retroactively rated F2 by tornado historian Thomas P. Grazulis—were reported during the hurricane's passage.
+In Fort Lauderdale, a tornado injured one person, and another one in Miami unroofed four homes and injured two.
+The third tornado was in Hollywood, where several houses were damaged; there a home and lumber company were unroofed as well.

 Later as the hurricane moved through the Bahamas, it produced winds of 100 mph at Hope Town and 91 mph at Millville, both on Abaco.
+The storm caused minor structural damage on Green Turtle Cay but severe damage to farms there.
+At Nassau the storm downed trees and unroofed some homes.
 The outer periphery of the storm brushed Nantucket to the west with winds of 39 mph and Bermuda to the east with 46 mph.

 While moving offshore Atlantic Canada, the former hurricane produced gale-force winds, peaking at 52 mph in Halifax, Nova Scotia.
 There, the storm also dropped heavy rainfall reaching 9.84 in over two days, including 3.6 in in 24 hours.
 Flooding covered streets in the province, causing traffic jams, and farmlands.
 In Annapolis Valley, the rainfall washed out a bridge while the winds damaged about one-third of the apple crop.
 The dam at Chocolate Lake overflowed due to the rainfall, and a dam broke in Great Village, destroying a nearby bridge.
 Many trees fell during the storm, resulting in power outages after some fell onto lines.
 Outside Nova Scotia, the storm produced winds of 51 mph in Shediac, New Brunswick, where high waves left coastal damage.
 In Newfoundland, the storm washed out three bridges, as well as portions of roads and rails, and flooded one house.
 Throughout Atlantic Canada, high waves washed ashore, sank, or broke at least ten boats from their moorings, killing nine people including seven from an overturned boat sailing from Boston to Yarmouth.
 Overall damage in Canada was estimated at $1 million (1933 CAD), including $250,000 in lost apple crop.

+The German travel writer Richard Katz witnessed the hurricane while in Havana, and described the experience in his book "Loafing Around the Globe" ("Ein Bummel um Die Welt").